Mess for Less

 Paper Plate Baby Pig

-1. Finger paint the paper plate with pink paint.
-Let it dry fully before moving on.
+1. Finger paint the paper plate pink and let it dry fully.

 a paper plate on a counter painted with pink paint

-1. Glue the pink paper circle onto the center of the plate to make the pig’s face.
+1. Glue the pink circle in the center for the face.

-4. Attach the pink paper rectangles to the back of the plate for legs.
+4. Attach the pink rectangles to the back for legs.

 Paper Plate pig